Burrito: Los Angeles

 Los Angeles also has several unique local burrito varieties.
 The first is the most traditional and is exemplified by the versions at Mexican-American restaurants such as Al & Bea's, Lupe's #2, and Burrito King.
 These restaurants have often been in existence for decades, and they offer a distinctly Americanized menu compared with the typical taqueria.
 The burrito of L.A. itself can take multiple forms, but is almost always dominated by some combination of: refried beans, meat (often stewed beef or chili), and cheese (usually cheddar), with rice and other ingredients typical of Mission burritos offered as add-ons, if at all.

-The most basic version of this burrito consists of only beans and cheese; beyond this, there are the "green chile" and "red chile" burritos, which may simply mean the addition of chiles or a meatless chile sauce to the plain beans (as at Al & Bea's), meat or cheese as well.
+The most basic version of this burrito consists of only beans and cheese; beyond this, there are the "green chile" and "red chile" burritos, which may simply mean the addition of chiles or a vegetarian chile sauce to the plain beans (as at Al & Bea's), meat or cheese as well.
 Rice, again, is rarely included, which, along with the choice of chiles, is one of the style's most defining traits.
 The menu will then usually go on to list multiple other combinations, such as beef and bean, all-beef, a "special" with further ingredients, etc. If the restaurant also offers hamburgers and sandwiches, it may sell a burrito version of these, such as a "hot dog burrito".

 In addition to the version described, Los Angeles is also home to three burrito styles that can be said to fall under the category of Mexican fusion cuisine.
-The first is the famed "kosher burrito," served since 1946 at its eponymous restaurant at 1st Street and Main in Downtown Los Angeles.
+The first is the famed "kosher burrito", served since 1946 at its eponymous restaurant at 1st Street and Main in Downtown Los Angeles.
 Another is the Korean kogi burrito, invented by American chef Roy Choi, the first to combine Mexican and Korean cuisines.
 The kogi burrito was named the seventh best burrito in Los Angeles in 2012 by the LA Weekly.
 The kogi burrito is accented with chile-soy vinaigrette, sesame oil, and fresh lime juice.
 Food writer Cathy Chaplin has said that "this is what Los Angeles tastes like."
 Finally, there is the sushi burrito, most notably the version sold at the Jogasaki food truck.
 Wrapped in flour tortillas, sushi burritos include such fillings as spicy tuna, tempura, and cucumber.

 The existence of such a large truly Mexican community in Los Angeles also makes it possible to find a variety of authentic burrito dishes from different regions of Mexico: from Oaxaca to Hidalgo.